Exchangeable deep neural networks for set-to-set matching and learning: Matching and Learning for Sets

 \subsection{Calculating Matching Score for Sets}

-We introduce a matching layer to calculate the matching score between two given sets, mapping $2^\mathcal{X}\times 2^\mathcal{Y} \to [0,\infty]$.
-It is designed to calculate the inner product for every combination of set members across both sets, so we call this {\it cross-similarity (CS)}, which is defined as follows:
+We introduce a matching layer to calculate the matching score between two given sets, mapping $2^\mathfrak{X}\times 2^\mathfrak{X} \to [0,\infty]$.
+It is designed to calculate the inner product for every combination of set members across sets, so we call this {\it cross-similarity} (CS), defined as follows:

-where $x$ and $y$ are feature vectors in $\mathcal{X}$ and $\mathcal{Y}$, respectively, $l$ is a linear function allowing conversions into a lower-dimensional space using weights $W \in \mathbb{R}^{d_w \times d}$, e.g., $l(\bm{x}|W):=W\bm{x}$, $\left( \right)_+$ is a non-negative mapping, i.e., ReLU~\cite{glorot2011deep}, and $d_w$ is the number of dimensions of the lower-dimensional space.
-CS can be seen as a calculation of the average similarity in the linear subspaces created by the dimensionality reduction $l$.
-Note that CS corresponds to the (normalized) inner product in the linear subspace if both sets contain only one set member.
+where $x$ and $y$ are feature vectors in $\mathcal{X}$ and $\mathcal{Y}$, respectively, $l$ is a linear function allowing conversions into a lower-dimensional space using learnable weights $W \in \mathbb{R}^{d_w \times d}$, i.e., $l(\bm{x}|W):=W\bm{x}$, and $d_w$ is the number of dimensions of the lower-dimensional space.
+CS can be seen as a calculation of the average similarity in the linear subspaces created by the dimensionality reduction $l$, or the normalized and non-negative inner product if both sets contain only one set member.

+While CS function is based on a simple pair relationship, considering the feature extraction provided by CSeFT layers that involves multiple elements to represent each feature, thereby higher-order relationships are included.

-Instead of calculating CS singly, we utilize multiple CSs (mCS) to combine the cross-similarities calculated with different linear mappings, the procedure runs as follows:
+Instead of calculating CS singly, we utilize multiple CSs (mCS) to combine the CSs calculated with different linear mappings.
+The procedure runs as follows: